mind-elixir/docs/docs/guides/shortcuts.md

 # Keyboard Shortcuts

 Performing operations on nodes through the right-click menu can be inconvenient, significantly reducing work and learning efficiency.
-Mind Elixir supports more efficient keyboard shortcuts, allowing you to smoothly create diagrams!
+Mind Elixir supports more efficient keyboard shortcuts, allowing you to smoothly create diagrams and navigate through your mind maps with ease!
+These shortcuts make browsing and exploring complex mind maps much more convenient and intuitive.

 | Shortcut           | Function                  |
 | ------------------ | ------------------------- |